1111philo/school/README.md

 This is a Streamlit prototype app that helps students practice critical thinking by identifying factual errors in short educational statements.

+This prototype is hopefully the first step toward building a truly generative AI-powered school.
+It explores how language models can generate instructional content, prompt student analysis, and assess responses — automating core teaching loops like question generation, student engagement, and formative feedback.
+This foundation supports scalable, personalized learning systems.

 ## How It Works

 1. The app generates a short statement with a subtle error.